Born June 7, 1955 BRONX, NEW YORK

 Dote' was discovered in the early 70's by Warner Bros. legendary record executive and record promoter Peter J. Marino who discovered the hit group from the San Francisco Bay Area The Doobie Bros.
 Dote' and Marino formed Penthouse Records in San Carlos, Ca. and they created the instrumental album "Hooked On Themes" which contains such monumental themes as "Charlie's Angels", "Hawaii Five-0", "The Rockford Files" and "Barnaby Jones" which were co-produced with The Ventures producer Joe Saraceno who was voted into the top 100 producers of all time in Billboard Magazine.

-Dote', who was labeled "the best drummer in the country" by Marino has performed live with such legends as Santana, Buddy Miles, John Lee Hooker, Greg Allman and many others.
-Dote' is also credited with his production of the theme from "Dynasty" and "Dallas" as well as his co-production of the theme from "Jaws 2" and the theme from M*A*S*H which he produced with Joe Saraceno.
-He signed his first publising contract at the age of 21 with Max Weiss who was the manager for Creedence Clearwater Revival and Linda Ronstadt.
+Dote', who was labeled "the best drummer in the country" in Rolling Stone Magazine, as well as national television by Pete Marino Jr. has performed live with such legends as Santana, Buddy Miles, John Lee Hooker, Greg Allman and many others.
+Dote' is also credited with his production of the theme from ABC's "Dynasty" and MGM's t.v. series "Dallas", as well as his co-production of the theme from "Jaws 2" and the theme from M*A*S*H which he produced with Joe Saraceno.
+He signed his first publising contract at the age of 21 with Max Weiss who was the manager for Creedence Clearwater Revival and Linda Ronstadt and the founder of Fantasy Records in Berkely, Ca..
 The official website of John Dote' contains a documentary video that features Dote' with the likes of Larry King (CNN NEWS) and Nygel Lythgoe who was the creator of the smash hit t.v. show "So You Think You Can Dance".
 Also included in the documentary are Janet Jackson and Olivia Newton John.
 And as of recent, Dote' can be coined as "The Live DJ" and "Recording Producer" for American Idol of Las Vegas.
 He recently produced 2 soundtracks in his studio with vocalist Thia Megia.
 Megia finished in the top 11 of the tenth season of American Idol.
 She has also appeared on The Oprah show, Regis and Kelley and The Tonight Show With Jay Leno.

 JOHN DOTE' WHO WAS MICHAEL JACKSON'S PROMOTER FOR THE SMASH ALBUM "BAD" WAS INTERVIEWED ON THE DAY OF THE KING OF POP'S DEATH BY ALYSON McCARTHY OF THE CBS NEWS CHANNEL 8 IN LAS VEGAS, NV.
 ABC NEWS ALSO COVERED THE STORY.
 SEE THE INTERVIEWS BELOW AND THE AFTERMATH WHICH HAS BEEN SEEN AROUND THE GLOBE.
 JOHN DOTE' IS OFFICIALLY IN THE MICHAEL JACKSON HISTORY BOOKS COURTESY OF YOU-TUBE.